anastasia-spb/OoDTool/tool/core/classifier_wrappers/README.md

 ScikitLearn Logistic Regression uses L2 Regularization by default (so OoD tool).
 For LR Classifier ensemble you shall vary parameter `C`, which is inverse of regularization strength.
 Smaller values specify stronger regularization.
-It's recommended to select values from {10e-6 to 10e6} with step proportional to the amount of classifiers inside ensemble to better cover the parameter space.
+It's recommended to select values from {10e-5 to 10e5} with step proportional to the amount of classifiers inside ensemble to better cover the parameter space.
-For more details, please see [[1]](#1)
+For more details, please see [[1]](#1).

-LinearClassifier implementation differs from LogisticRegression approach in two major ways: it can be used for multilabel classification and uses stochastic gradient descent
-<a href="https://pytorch.org/docs/stable/generated/torch.nn.functional.softmax.html"> SGD </a> learning.
-Regularization strength is controlled by `weight_decay` parameter.
+You can also experiment with different solvers such as liblinear, newton-cg or lbfgs.

+Fo multiclass problems use <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html"> SGDClassifier </a>.
+Set different values of `alpha` - constant that multiplies the regularization term.
+The higher the value, the stronger the regularization.
-The parameter for weight decay is set on a logarithmic scale between 0 and 0.1 (0.1, 0.01, 0.001, ...).
+Recommended values range is set on a logarithmic scale between 0 and inf (0.1, 0.01, 0.001, ...).
-L2 regularization and weight decay regularization are equivalent for standard stochastic gradient descent (when rescaled by the learning rate).

-When experimenting with adaptive gradient optimizers, such as Adam or AdamW, weight decay parameter shall be selected from different range.

 ## References